OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

      > Add-ins that take up too much space might not pass [AppSource validation](https://docs.microsoft.com/office/dev/store/validation-policies).

 - For all icons, follow the [icon design guidelines](add-in-icons.md).
 - Provide a version of your add-in that also works on hosts that do not support commands.
-A single add-in manifest can work in both command-aware (with commands) and non-command-aware (as a taskpane) hosts.
+A single add-in manifest can work in both command-aware (with commands) and non-command-aware (as a task pane) hosts.

    *Figure 3.
 Task pane add-in in Office 2013 and the same add-in using add-in commands in Office 2016*